Generalization capabilities of translationally equivariant neural networks: Regression: predicting observables on the lattice

 \subsubsection{Results summary}

-Summing up, the best translationally equivariant architecture performs better than the respective best model of the other two types on the lattice size that they have been trained on.
-Only some \ST{} networks are able to generalize beyond values of observables that it has encountered during training, while \EQ{} networks show no such problem.
+In summary, the best translationally equivariant architecture performs better than the respective best model of the other two types on the lattice size that they have been trained on.
+Only some \ST{} networks are able to generalize beyond values of observables that they have encountered during training, while \EQ{} networks show no such problem.
 The \FLAT{} architecture shows similar behavior to the \ST{} architecture, but its predictions are less precise overall.
 Models of \FLAT{} architectures cannot be applied to different lattice sizes.
 The \EQ{} and the \ST{} architecture are both capable of generalizing to different lattice sizes, although the latter retains the higher average test loss from the \mbox{$60 \times 4$}~lattice due to the bad generalization to observable values that were not in the training set.
 Furthermore, \ST{} architectures are not suited to make predictions on every arbitrary lattice size.
 Each lattice dimension has to regard the behavior of the spatial pooling layers in the network in order to use all the data for the prediction. \EQ{} architectures have the advantage to impose no such restriction.
 Even though all the models have been trained only on~\mbox{$\mu = 1.05$} on the \mbox{$60 \times 4$}~lattice, many of them are able to predict the Silver Blaze phase transition on a different lattice size, where~\mbox{$\mu_c \ll 1.05$}.
 The \EQ{} architectures do this especially well.
 We found that data augmentation does not help in the training of \ST{} and \FLAT{} architectures, which is why we refrain from using it in the next two tasks.

 Lastly, we want to make a comparison to the results of~\cite{Zhou:2019} where the same regression task was performed.
-Our best model needs much fewer parameters than the one in~\cite{Zhou:2019}, i.e.~approximately \mbox{$3 \times 10^4$} compared to over \mbox{$10^7$}.
-We also found well performing models that contain by an order of magnitude fewer parameters than our best one.
-Furthermore, their network architecture would fall in our \FLAT{} category, which means that it can only be employed on one specific lattice size.
+Our best model needs much fewer trainable parameters than the one in~\cite{Zhou:2019}, i.e.~approximately \mbox{$3 \times 10^4$} compared to over \mbox{$10^7$} as extracted from their network architecture.
+We also found well-performing models that contain by an order of magnitude fewer parameters than our best one.
+Furthermore, their network architecture would fall in our \FLAT{} category, which means that it can be employed on only one specific lattice size.